Dynamic scaling near the Kasteleyn transition in spin ice: critical relaxation of monopoles and strings following a field quench: Model and equilibrium properties

 where \( \Delta = \frac{2}{3}J + \frac{8}{3}\left(1 + \sqrt{\frac{2}{3}}\right)D\) \cite{Castelnovo2008} and \(H\sub{gs}\) is a constant.
 In our numerical results, we set \(\Delta = \qty{2.8}{\kelvin}\), corresponding to \DTO\ \cite{Gardiner2010,Pal2024}.

 The Hamiltonian \(H\) is minimized, \(H = H\sub{gs}\), in any state with \(n_\alpha = 0\) for all \(\alpha\), which requires that two spins point into and two spins point out of every tetrahedron.
 The number of such configurations, which are said to obey the ``ice rules'', grows exponentially with the number of lattice sites \(N\sub{s}\) \cite{Ramirez1999}.
 The minimal excitations are tetrahedra with \(n_\alpha = \pm 1\), which are referred to as magnetic monopoles \cite{Castelnovo2008}.
 While monopoles are created in charge-neutral pairs by flipping a spin, they are deconfined in the Coulomb phase of spin ice \cite{Henley2010} and can be treated as fractionalized quasiparticles with energy \(\Delta\).
+In the classical spin ice materials, dipolar interactions between spins in fact lead to effective magnetic Coulomb interactions between the monopoles \cite{Castelnovo2008}.
+As we argue in the following, we expect these to have only quantitative effects, and not to modify the universal scaling behavior of interest here.

 The total magnetization is

 in units of the magnetic moment \(\mu\approx 10\mu\sub{B}\) of each spin.
 An external magnetic field \(\boldsymbol{h}\) is applied along a \(\langle 100 \rangle\) crystal direction, which we take as the \(+z\) axis and refer to as ``upwards''.
 It couples to the spins through a Zeeman term